Alternative exam arrangements

 - An up-to-date psychologists diagnostic report (for students with a specific learning difficulty (SpLD), such as dyslexia or dyspraxia) - you must have been aged 16 or older when this diagnosis was carried out.

-If you're unsure about the type of medical evidence we require, contact the Disability team.
+If you're unsure about the type of medical evidence we require, contact Disability Services.
 There'll normally be deadline dates set before each round of examinations.
-Contact the Disability team to check the dates of these deadlines.
-The Disability team may not be able to guarantee that we can take your requirements into account for the next round of exams if you contact us after these published deadlines.
+Contact Disability Services to check the dates of these deadlines.
+Disability Services may not be able to guarantee that we can take your requirements into account for the next round of exams if you contact us after these published deadlines.